 A rehearsal room / curled up on the lounge with my almost adult children and a movie / a fine beer and a game of darts or table tennis with a mate.

 If I really could answer that right now I’d be rich.
 The world is not a place of certainty at the moment so it could hold many things – the future is now so hopefully a show that people can come and see, live, in a theatre.

-PJ stars as El Ticho in Luis Gómez Romero & Desmond Manderson’s Twenty Minutes With The Devil – which will be presented by Canberra’s The Street Theatre from 5 – 14 November 2021.
+PJ stars as El Ticho in Luis Gómez Romero & Desmond Manderson’s Twenty Minutes With The Devil – which will be presented by Canberra’s The Street Theatre: 18 – 25 June 2022 (please note new dates!).
 For more information, visit: www.thestreet.org.au for details.

 Image: PJ Williams (supplied)